Legal Aid Society

 Partnerships

-Pursuant to a federal grant, our WCU has teamed up with CUNY Law School’s Criminal Law Clinic and the Henry Lee Institute of Forensic Science to broaden its ability to represent the wrongfully convicted.
+The Wrongful Conviction Unit has teamed up with CUNY Law School’s Criminal Law Clinic and the Henry Lee Institute of Forensic Science to broaden its ability to represent the wrongfully convicted.
 Students from the clinic have teamed up on our cases and the forensic scientists routinely consult on forensic science issues.
-The WCU is also currently collaborating with private firms and criminal justice advocates, such as Jeffrey Deskovic and Derrick Hamilton.
+The WCU is also currently collaborating with private firms engaged in wrongful conviction litigation.
+WCU recently began a project where private firms are bringing appeals in the state Supreme Court where FOIL requests have been rejected by the District Attorneys’ offices and NYPD.

 Our Impact